 Why Clean the Helmet?

 Having excess dirt, dust, and chemicals (sunscreen etc.) from the helmet will lead to corrosion of the helmet over time.
-The EPS foam layer (makes up the bulk of the helmet) is very susceptible to damage and is generally only protected by the outer polycarbonate (plastic) shell.
+The EPS liner (foam layer that makes up the bulk of the helmet) is very susceptible to damage and is generally only protected by the outer polycarbonate (plastic) shell.

 How to Clean the Helmet?